 Beat the softened cream cheese with an electric mixer until it's creamy.
 Add the sugar and mix until it's nice and smooth.
 Then, mix in the vanilla extract.

-I like to crack the eggs into a small mixing bowl.
+I like to crack the eggs into a small bowl.
 Then, beat them lightly before adding to the cream cheese mixture.

 This helps prevent over beating the eggs, which could result in a cheesecake that's way too fluffy.
 You want the top to be nice and smooth.